 Put a roost (2x4) under the hen house so they can roost on that as well as the branch up front.
 In the winter I've added pine shavings into the run to help keep it dry.
 We've had alot of rain and moistness, terrible.

-In the winter I've taken the top roost out so that they are not in the line of fire of the cross ventilation (east and west sides).
+I've taken the top roost out so that they are not in the line of fire of the cross ventilation (east and west sides).
+Also because they are big girls and I worried about their legs.
 Thankfully they all fit on the lower roost.
 Can see the roof is insulated in this photo.
 Plywood covering.
 I placed grit and oyster shell and sometimes food/treats in the gray cups screwed to the wall, especially useful for a room saver when a chicken is in isolation in the "hospital/jail" that way I don't need all the bowls for them to spill.

 Additions and updates: